hrojas78/PrintCalc/README.md

  * The class `PrintJobParser` parses String arrays into `PrintableJobs`.
 It recognizes the print job type from the headers and constructs `PrintableJobs` accordingly (`A4PrintJob`, for instance).
  * The class `CsvFileLoader` reads a CSV file from the /resources folder and turns each line to a String array, that will be passed later to `PrintJobParser`.
  * `PrintCalc` is the application's entry point.
 It gets the CSV file from the command line arguments, uses `CsvFileLoader` and `PrintJobParser` to get a List of Printable Jobs.
 Then, it is capable of displaying information for each (including cost) and calculating the total cost of all print jobs.
- * To add support for a new paper size, a developer should create a package under `com.papercut.printcalc.papersize` and add to it a class than implements `PrintableJob`.
+ * To add support for a new paper size, a developer should create a package under `com.p4p3rcut.printcalc.papersize` and add to it a class than implements `PrintableJob`.
 Finally, the developer should modify `PrintJobParser` to 1) add to the `paperSizeHeaders` map the headers that uniquely identify the new print job and 2) return instances of the new print job implementation in the `parse` method.
 That's all :).

 ## File Listing
 ```